"Change occurs when one becomes what he is, not when he tries to become what he is not.

 Do you often feel like you are ‘too much’ or ‘not enough’?

-Do you experience depression, anxiety, low mood, or a quiet sense of disconnection?
+Do you experience depression, anxiety, low mood, or a sense of disconnection?

 Do you experience unease in relation to your body, hold a negative body-image, or perhaps your body feels like it’s rebelling against you?